|Products and services that support and extend the Helix paradigm|

 Java — Downloadable API for communicating with Helix via Java.
 Written by Tim Hingeley and donated to the Helix community as freeware.

-Frontier — Downloadable API for communicating with Helix via UserLand Frontier.
+Frontier — Downloadable API for communicating with Helix via UserLand Frontier, for those who still live in the Classic enviroment.
 Written by Steve Keller and updated by Ryan Wilcox.

 Rezilla — A macOS native resource editor.
 Editing resources is one way to tweak programs, including Helix.